Blinken to face more Afghanistan questions after GOP criticism during House testimony

 Secretary of state faces Senate Foreign Affairs Committee on Tuesday

-Secretary of State Antony Blinken returns to Capitol Hill Tuesday for a second day of questioning about the U.S. withdrawal from Afghanistan as he faces the Senate Foreign Affairs Committee one day after appearing before members of the House.
+Secretary of State Antony Blinken is addressing lawmakers Tuesday in a second day of questioning about the U.S. withdrawal from Afghanistan, as he faces the Senate Foreign Relations Committee one day after appearing before members of the House.

-Blinken is expected to face more grilling from Republicans on issues including the decision-making behind the American military withdrawal and those still remaining in Afghanistan seeking evacuation when he sits for the hearing, which is set to begin at 10 a.m.
-Eastern.
-The secretary gave a rough estimate of how many U.S. citizens are still stranded in Afghanistan when he faced the House Foreign Affairs Committee on Monday.
+Like he did before the House committee on Monday, Blinken's prepared opening remarks blamed the failures and troubles in Afghanistan on others, while touting the efforts of the Biden administration to do what it could.

+Blinken blamed the Trump administration for making a deal with the Taliban that allowed them to gain strength and be in a position to take over the country.
+He said that while the Trump deal kept Taliban forces from attacking U.S. forces, their allies, and major Afghan cities, "the Taliban continued its relentless march on remote outposts, checkpoints, villages, and districts, as well as the major roads connecting the cities."

 BLINKEN ACKNOWLEDGES AMERICANS STILL STRANDED IN AFGHANISTAN 2 WEEKS AFTER WITHDRAWAL

-"So as of the end of last week, we had about 100 American citizens in Afghanistan who told us that they wish to leave the country," Blinken said.
-"And I want to emphasize that this is a snapshot in time.
-It's more accurately a moving picture, as you know, stepping back for a minute to know precisely at any given moment of time exactly how many American citizens are in any country."

-The secretary of state also acknowledged that the Taliban is preventing charter flights in Afghanistan from leaving.
-"There have been charter flights that have been there for some time, that have not been allowed to leave," Blinken said.
+To that end, Blinken said it was up to the Senate to confirm more of Biden’s nominees for national security positions.

+"It is essential that we accelerate the appointment process for national security officials since a catastrophic attack could occur with little or no notice," he said.
+Blinken stated that the Senate still has to take action on 80 nominees, calling the vacancies "a significant disruption in our national security policymaking."

-Monday featured a number of tense moments as three Republicans – Reps.
+Monday featured a number of tense moments, including when three Republicans – Reps.
 Lee Zeldin, R-N.Y., Tim Burchett, R-Tenn., and Joe Wilson, R-S.C. – called on Blinken to resign.

-Blinken was pressed on a Reuters report that President Biden had asked then-Afghan president Ashraf Ghani in a phone call "to project a different picture" of the battle against the Taliban – which was being viewed as a losing effort – "whether it is true or not."
+The secretary was also pressed on a Reuters report that President Biden had asked then-Afghan president Ashraf Ghani in a phone call "to project a different picture" of the battle against the Taliban – which was being viewed as a losing effort – "whether it is true or not."

 The secretary declined to weigh in, stating that he was "not commenting on any purportedly leaked transcripts."